MartinNikolovMarinov/tls-handshake/README.md

-# TCP Handshake Simple Implementation
+# TLS Handshake Simple Implementation

 **Disclaimer - This implementation is for educational purposes only.**